This is part two of the series What to Expect During Detox. Read part one, What, Exactly, Is Detox?

-The severity and length of withdrawal depends on a number of factors, including how much of the drug is in your system at the time of detox, the length and severity of your dependence, your general physical and mental health and your unique biology and genetics.
+The severity and length of withdrawal depend on a number of factors, including how much of the drug is in your system at the time of detox, the length and severity of your dependence, your general physical and mental health, and your unique biology and genetics.

 It’s important to have an idea about what types of detox symptoms you’ll encounter during withdrawal so that you’ll know what to expect in detox.

 Alcohol produces withdrawal symptoms that include:

 Severe alcohol withdrawal can be fatal.
 Medications used to treat withdrawal symptoms and prevent dangerous shifts in body function include benzodiazepines, anticonvulsants, and antipsychotics.